milroyg/wordpress-dfes/wp-content/plugins/chatbot/readme.txt

 > ++ Get the [Free Conversational Forms](https://wordpress.org/plugins/conversational-forms/) chatbot addon for <strong>Lead Generation</strong>, Collecting Data from users, <strong>Booking</strong>, Appointments, Scheduling etc.

-> ++ Upgrade to [WPBot Pro](https://www.wpbot.pro/) to <strong>train your WPBot ChatBot with your website data</strong> using GPT Assistant.
+> ++ Upgrade to [WPBot Pro](https://www.wpbot.pro/) to <strong>train your WPBot ChatBot with your website data</strong>

-> ++ <strong>OpenAI ChatGPT</strong> latest models are supported in this ChatBot.
-OpenAI’s API provides access to ChatGPT for a wide variety of natural language tasks.
-You can limit the ChatBot's OpenAI responses based on keywords inclusion or exclusion to reduce token cost

-> ++ WPBot ChatBot is compatible with DialogFlow V2.

-> ++ WPBot ChatBot free and pro versions can display links to the relevant web pages on your website with all AI & GPT responses.
+> ++ <strong> What is the Best ChatBot solution for Agencies?</strong>  Answer: [WPBot Pro Master Lifetime](https://www.wpbot.pro/pricing/) deal gives you the best bang for your bucks.
+White Labelling, 50 sites, Site Activation Control, One time payment, and more!

-> ++ The WPBot ChatBot Pro versions can also support Zapier, WebHooks, Fluent CRM, Hubspot CRM and more options like <strong>Generate and Upload website contents</strong> as JSON file to your GPT Assistant for AI training.
-GPT Assistant also support <strong>uploading PDF or Word Files </strong>to analyze and answer any user questions through the ChatBot.
+> ++ The WPBot ChatBot Pro versions can also support Messenger ChatBot, Instagram ChatBot, Telegram ChatBot, WhatsApp ChatBot, Zapier, WebHooks, Fluent CRM, Hubspot CRM etc.</strong>

 This ChatBot can work both in <strong>Natural Language Processing Mode</strong> and <strong>Button Menu Driven</strong> Mode.
 WPBot also works with <strong>any language</strong> by customizing the texts used by the WPBot from the Dashboard.
 AI-powered chatbot for online customer service, to answer user questions about your product or services and also for Lead Generation and <strong>collecting data</strong> from the users using <strong>conversational forms</strong> addon for WPBot.

 Change all the WPBot live chat bot responses and make this work in <strong>any language</strong> with very little effort. <strong>RTL</strong> is supported.
-Use this handy ChatBot as a practical means for your website users to save time, improve engagement, generate leads, handle FAQs, showcase your stuff!
+Use this handy ChatBot as a practical means for your website users to save time, improve engagement, generate leads, handle FAQs!
 It is also great as a HelpDesk, Contact Bot, FAQ ChatBot or feedback bot to increase user conversions and customer leads.

-WPBot pro is available with advanced features like <strong>Onsite Retargeting</strong> by showing special offers and coupons on <strong>Exit Intent</strong>, time interval or page scroll-down. <strong>Embed the WPBot on any website</strong>, integrated <strong>Live Chat </strong>Support, Messenger ChatBot, Instagram ChatBot, WhatsApp ChatBot, White label chatbot, Chat history logs, MailChimp, <strong>Zapier, Webhook Integration</strong> and more!
+WPBot pro is available with advanced features like <strong>Onsite Retargeting</strong> by showing special offers and coupons.
+Integrated <strong>Live Chat </strong>Support, Messenger ChatBot, Instagram ChatBot, WhatsApp ChatBot, White label chatbot, Chat history logs, MailChimp, <strong>Zapier, Webhook Integration</strong> and more!

 = How does the ChatBot work? =